michelefontana92/WAFL_Workshop_2025/README.md

 ## **Usage**

-To run an experiment with `FairLab`:
+To run an experiment with `FeDist`:

 ### **1. Navigate to the `src` directory**
 ```bash